2022 Denver Broncos season: Week 1: at Seattle Seahawks

-The 2022 season opener marked Russell Wilson's return to Seattle, where he led the Seahawks to eight playoff appearances and two Super Bowl berths during his ten seasons in Seattle from 2012–2021.
+The 2022 season opener marked Russell Wilson's return to Seattle, where he led the Seahawks to eight playoff appearances and two Super Bowl berths during his ten seasons there from 2012–2021.
 After his trade from the Seahawks to the Broncos in March, he became the Broncos' sixth different opening day starting quarterback in as many seasons.
 This also marked Nathaniel Hackett's debut as the Broncos' head coach.

-Each team alternated scoring plays in the first half.
+The teams alternated scoring in the first half.
 The Seahawks took the early lead on the game's opening drive, with quarterback Geno Smith connecting on a 38-yard touchdown pass to tight end Will Dissly in the first quarter.
 Placekicker Brandon McManus got the Broncos on the scoring board with a 30-yard field goal.
 The Seahawks increased their lead to 10–3 midway through the second quarter with a 49-yard field goal.
 The Broncos then pulled even with the Seahawks, when Wilson threw his first touchdown pass as a Bronco—a 67-yarder to wide receiver Jerry Jeudy.
 However, the Seahawks responded, with Smith's second touchdown of the first half—a 25-yarder to tight end Colby Parkinson prior to the 2-minute warning.
 The Broncos' defense held the Seahawks scoreless for the remainder of the game.
 McManus added a 30-yard field goal as time expired in the first half to narrow the Seahawks' lead to 17–13.